 The Velveteen Rabbit

 I shared the story of my daughter, Heidi's stuffed bunny.
 It was once plump and even had a little color.
 For a good 5 years "Bobby" napped with Heidi and joined her in every activity she did.
 Every task was a bit trickier when clutching a bunny.
 Even hunting for Easter eggs was done one handed because Bobby couldn't be put down.
 I hoped the Bobby story would open up to more story sharing.

 Talking and Decorating

-Converstaions seem so much more relaxed when you have some simple art task AND some fresh air!
-I even think fresh air helps with humor!
-I loved it that Dear Rita could laugh at her own "unslightly condition."
-And her friends went along with her humor and admitted, "You must feel a little bit like that old stuffed bunny feels!"
+Conversations seem so much more relaxed when you have some simple art task, along with fresh air!
+I even think fresh air helps with humor.
+I loved it that Dear Rita could laugh at her own "unsightly condition."
+And her friends went along with her humor and admitted, "You must feel a little bit like how that old stuffed bunny feels!"
 Rita snickered pretty good at that remark!

 For 20+ years children have called it the Magic Quilt.
 They've danced and pretended all over these colorful squares.
 I've dragged it to schools, shelters and studios where children have climbed on top to hear Magic Quilt Stories and to act them out.